jacogr/sample-polkadotjs-typegen/README.md

 }
 ```

 Effectively what we do above is tell the TypeScript compiler to not use the built-in API augmentation, but rather to replace it with our version.
-This means that all types from these are injected not by the substrate-latest-master version, but rather with what we have defined abve.
+This means that all types from these are injected not by the substrate-latest-master version, but rather with what we have defined above.

 ## Usage